Shalom Danino: Biography

 Danino was born in Ofakim in 1956 into a family that had immigrated from Morocco.
 He served in the Israel Air Force for ten years, obtained a bachelor's degree from Ben-Gurion University of the Negev and a certificate of management from Bar-Ilan University.
-He currently owns a nursing home and real estate company.
+He owns a nursing home and real estate company.

 Prior to the 2022 Knesset elections Danino was placed twenty-second on the Likud list, a slot reserved for candidates from the Negev.
 He was elected to the Knesset as the party won 32 seats.

 His brother Yitzhak is mayor of Ofakim.